-Richard Caplan’s new book Measuring Peace: Principles, Practice and Politics (Oxford University Press 2019) may be small but is mighty.
+Richard Caplan’s new book Measuring Peace: Principles, Practices and Politics (Oxford University Press 2019) may be small but is mighty.
 Caplan covers a lot of scholarly ground that evidences his extensive knowledge and empirical research.
 Representing parsimony at its best, the book offers a succinct discussion about the key principles, best (and worst) practices, and political constraints in measuring peace.

 Such were the conclusion of the panel on Wednesday 23 October consisting of Jessie Barton Hronesova, Neil MacFarlane and Lord Alderdice.
 The panel started with Caplan’s summary of the book.

 Caplan’s key findings are highly important and timely.
 He demonstrates that ethnographic methods are superior to universal technical assessments in acquiring accurate data about local peace.
 He also shows that local knowledge and contextualised conflict analysis give the most accurate picture and that idiosyncratic benchmarking is important to understand how the conflict or peace is changing over time.
 The question to Caplan is not about what does peace require to survive but what does this peace require?
 Regional scholars can rejoice.

 Barton Hronesova noted that the key contribution of the book is its ‘convincing and well-researched argument that is highly accessible beyond academia’.
 She stressed that the book succeeds in giving peacebuilders a ‘compass’ to navigate the peacebuilding landscape.
 She also stressed that the book focuses on how to measure the quality of peace (not what to measure as each context will vary).
 She noted that the term reconciliation might be added among related terms such as security, stability and resilience.
 She also outlined some additional challenges in measuring peace such as security of local researchers.